-Colin James Posted June 18, 2014 Report Share Posted June 18, 2014 PUBLIC REALM SERVICES PARTNERSHIP NEWSLETTER - PARISHES Introduction from Cllr Paul Rone & BBLP’s Andy Williams The challenge of a reduced budget means that the Council and BBLP have prioritised all matters of safety.
+Colin James Posted June 18, 2014 Report Posted June 18, 2014 PUBLIC REALM SERVICES PARTNERSHIP NEWSLETTER - PARISHES Introduction from Cllr Paul Rone & BBLP’s Andy Williams The challenge of a reduced budget means that the Council and BBLP have prioritised all matters of safety.
 Therefore Herefordshire’s road network will see a huge investment of nearly £35m, for much needed repairs, including potholes, resurfacing and drainage.
 Road repairs, traffic control, flood risk, street lighting and winter maintenance all have been categorised as having the greatest demand on the budget, and Herefordshire Council has already warned that because of budget cuts, grass cutting has to be reduced from seven cuts a year to three in the county’s parks and public areas, while in some rural areas the grass will be left untouched.
 However it has been confirmed that any safety cuts required for grass verges or trees affecting motorists’ visibility is considered a priority task.
 Safety cuts take place around road junctions where visibility for motorists and pedestrians is paramount.
 These areas of land are known as visibility splays and form part of public highways, providing a safe view of oncoming traffic for all road users, whether motorists, cyclists or pedestrians.
 It is essential that we keep these areas tidy to provide sight lines for everyone using our roads.
-For more information please see attached Q&A. Grass cutting schedules, a grass cutting guide, are available on: www.herefordshire.gov.uk/grass-cutting Parish Newsletter June 2014.pdf Quote Link to comment Share on other sites More sharing options...
+For more information please see attached Q&A. Grass cutting schedules, a grass cutting guide, are available on: www.herefordshire.gov.uk/grass-cutting Parish Newsletter June 2014.pdf Quote

 Recommended Posts